AurelienFT/SmartCity/README.md

 ## Why we build this project ?
 We want to provide a platform to simulate a city.

-This city will help you to build projects and test it with your how data.
+This city will help you to build projects and test it with your own data.
 You can manipulate your data to create your own scenario dream senario.

 ### How the project will help you ?